 Historical and practical reasons were behind the original banning of beards by the Royal Air Force.
 Facial hair made it more difficult to get an airtight seal while wearing a gas mask and other breathing apparatus.

-The British Army appear to have no plans to revise their current rules for facial hair.
+The British Army appears to have no plans to revise their current rules for facial hair.
 At this point, they only accept moustaches.

 Even so, they do allow personnel to grow a beard if they hold certain appointments and military ranks.
 They include Drum Majors, Pioneer Sergeants, Pipe Majors, Bugle Majors and Goat Majors.